• Skip to primary navigation

 • Add eggs and whisk well until the mixture is glossy and a bit lighter in color, about 1 minute.
 Let the mixture stand for about 5 minutes while you prepare the next ingredients.

-• In a medium bowl, add flour, baking soda, cornstarch, and salt and whisk to combine.
+• In a medium bowl, add flour, cornstarch, baking soda, and salt and whisk to combine.

 • Give the sugar mixture a quick whisk and then add the flour mixture.
 Use a wooden spoon or a spatula to gently stir the flour mixture into the sugar mixture.
 Stir just until mixed.